anet-be/lua-yottadb/README.md

 ### Requirements

 * YottaDB 1.34 or later.
 * Lua 5.1 or greater.
-The Makefile will use your system's Lua version by default.
-To override this, run `make lua=/path/to/lua`.
+Lua-yottadb gets automatically tested against every major Lua version from 5.1 onward using its github actions [workflow here](.github/workflows/automation.yml).

-  * Lua-yottadb gets automatically tested against every major Lua version from 5.1 onward using its github actions [workflow here](.github/workflows/automation.yml).
+The basic installation method is specified in the [QuickStart](#quickstart).
+If, instead, you need to build the module for an alternate YottaDB installation, do so by running `make ydb_dist=/path/to/YDB/install` where `/path/to/YDB/install` is the path to your installation of YottaDB that contains its header and shared library files.

-If more specifics are needed, build the bindings by running `make ydb_dist=/path/to/YDB/install` where */path/to/YDB/install* is the path to your installation of YottaDB that contains its header and shared library files.
+Install the module by running `make install` or `sudo make install`, or copy the newly built `_yottadb.so` and `yottadb.lua` files to somewhere in your Lua path.

-Install the bindings by running `make install` or `sudo make install`, or copy the newly built *_yottadb.so* and *yottadb.lua* files to somewhere in your Lua path.
-You can then use `local yottadb = require('yottadb')` from your Lua scripts to communicate with YottaDB.
-Then set up your YDB environment as usual (i.e. source /path/to/YDB/install/ydb_env_set) before running your Lua scripts.
+Now you should be able to use `ydb = require('yottadb')` from your Lua scripts to communicate with YottaDB.
+Set up your YDB environment as usual (i.e. `source /path/to/YDB/install/ydb_env_set`) before running your Lua scripts.

-The *Makefile* looks for Lua header files either in your compiler's default include path such as /usr/local/include (the lua install default) or in */usr/include/luaX.Y*.
-Where *X.Y* is the lua version installed on your system.
+The `make` command looks for Lua header files either in your compiler's default include path such as `/usr/local/include` (the Lua install default) or in `/usr/include/luaX.Y`.
+Where `X.Y` is the Lua version installed on your system.
 If your Lua headers are elsewhere, run `make lua_include=/path/to/your/lua/headers`.

-### Example install of yottadb with minimal privileges
+### Example install of YottaDB with minimal privileges

 The following example builds and installs a local copy of YottaDB to *YDB/install* in the current working directory.
 The only admin privileges required are to change ownership of *gtmsecshr*